loconomics/loconomics/docs/App Overview.md

 ### /web (all server-side and API files)
 - /_DBUpdate: MS SQL files of any changes to the database to ensure the dev, test and live databases get updated accordingly.
 - /api/v1: CSHTML files that communicate with the server and retrieve API data
   - /me: Information about a user requesting information about themselves, mostly private
   - /user: Information about a user requesting information about another user, mostly public
-  - /App_Code/LcPricing: C# files that implements...
+- /App_Code/LcPricing: C# files for specific pricing stuff, like pricing types set-up. *Currently some classes are deprecated or need rework*.
 - /App_Code/LcRest: C# files that implements the schemes for specific objects in the REST API, and static methods/queries/updates for database operations
 - /en-US/EmailCommunications: CSTHML files for all e-mail communcations sent to users
   - /Admin: Communications to users their account (welcome, password resets, etc.)
     - /Internal: Communications sent to employees about important user actions (background check/license verification requests)
   - /Booking: Communications to users about bookings
     - /BookNow: All communications for BookNow bookings (from a service professional's website)
     - /Marketplace: All communications for Marketplace bookings (from the Loconomic's website/app)
     - /ServiceProfessionalBooking: All communications for bookings made by the service professional

 ## Database
 We run a SQL Server 2008 R2 database hosted on Microsoft Azure.
 Access to the Live database is limited those who can sign a Business Associate Agreement per our HIPAA Policy.